Wolfgang Lippert (pilot): Group commander

 On 4 September 1940, Hauptmann Lippert was appointed Gruppenkommandeur (group commander) of II.
 Gruppe of Jagdgeschwader 27 (JG 27—27th Fighter Wing).
 He thus succeeded Oberleutnant Ernst Düllberg who had temporarily replaced Hauptmann Werner Andres after his transfer.
+In consequence, command of 3.
+Staffel of JG 53 was given to Oberleutnant Julius Haase.
+On 7 September, II.
+Gruppe participated in Operation "Loge", 350 bombers escorted by 648 fighters, attacked various targets in the greater London area.
+The Gruppe protected those bombers returning from the docks in the East End of London.
+On this mission, Lippert claimed a Spitfire shot down at 19:05 near London, his first claim with JG 27.